4 Major Scales and Keys

 - Major tetrachord #1 begins on G, which is a fifth higher than Example 4.8.1A’s major tetrachord #1.
 After a whole step, major tetrachord #2 begins on D and ends on G.

-- There is one sharp (F-sharp) in the G-major scale, thus the key of G major has one sharp.
+- There is one sharp (F sharp) in the G major scale, so the key of G major has one sharp.

-We can continue this pattern by making Example 4.8.1B’s major tetrachord #2 into a major tetrachord #1 to create a D major scale, and so on (Example 4.8.2).
+We can continue this pattern by transforming Example 4.8.1B’s major tetrachord #2 into major tetrachord #1 to form a D major scale, and so on (Example 4.8.2).

 Example 4.8.2.
 Continuation of Example 4.8.1

-Each new major scale is a fifth higher and contains one more sharp.
-In fact, we can continue this pattern until we return to C major.
-Each new scale will be a fifth higher than the previous.
-This important relationship can be illustrated by the circle of fifths.
+Each new major scale is a fifth higher and has one more sharp.
+In fact, we can continue this pattern until we circle back to C major.
+Each subsequent scale will be a fifth higher than the last.
+This key relationship is well illustrated by the circle of fifths.

 Example 4.8.3.
 Circle of fifths